-Intake louvres on the North and South elevations and exhaust louvres on the East and West are located within solid façade panels at this level, with high-level ductwork connecting these to the AHUs at the core.
+Intake louvres on the North and South elevations and exhaust louvres on the East and West are located within solid façade panels at this level with full height plenums behind each.
+High-level ductwork connects these to the AHUs at the core.